Freeradius, Dynamic VLANs, and Google LDAP

 In the authorize section, enable LDAP by removing the "-" sign before it so it looks like:

-In the authorize section, after the password authentication protocol (PAP) statement, add an if statement so it looks like:
+In the authorize section, before the password authentication protocol (PAP) statement, add an if statement so it looks like:

 In the authenticate section, modify the Auth-Type LDAP block as follows: